-There’s IMG_4073much I can say about the book publishing process, which added grey hairs to my head and wrinkles around my weary eyes.
+There’s much I can say about the book publishing process, which added grey hairs to my head and wrinkles around my weary eyes.

 But I forgot most of it the day I ripped open this package to reveal the first ever print copy of Carry Me Home.